Engee documentation

 To enable this parameter, set the Element type parameter to Custom Antenna and the Input Pattern Coordinate System parameter to phi-theta.

-Theta Angles (deg) - Theta angular coordinates of the Theta radiation pattern of the custom antenna
+Theta Angles (deg) — angular coordinates of the Theta radiation diagram of the custom antenna

-Theta angles of the points at which the antenna radiation pattern is specified are specified as a real vector of 1 on Q. Q must be greater than 2.
+Theta-the angles of the points at which the antenna radiation pattern is set are given as a real vector 1 by Q. Q must be greater than 2.

 The units of measurement are degrees.

-Theta-angles must lie in the range from 0° to 360° and be arranged in strictly increasing order.
+The theta angles should range from 0° to 360° and be arranged in strictly ascending order.

 Dependencies